molpopgen/fwdpy11/README.rst

 Suppored Python version
 -----------------------

 fwdpy11 is written for Python 3.
-Given time/energy, we *may* look into supporting Python 2.7.
-However, it is impossible to support all fwdpy11 features in Python 2.7.
-Specifically, it is not possible to provide full pickling support.
+We will not modify the package to be compatibly with Python 2.7.

 .. code-block:: bash